mui/material-ui/docs/src/pages/style/icons.md

 {{"demo": "pages/style/SvgIcons.js"}}

-Looking for SVG icons?
-There are a lot of projects out there.
-We have found one that provides 2,000+ unofficial Material Design Icons: [https://materialdesignicons.com](https://materialdesignicons.com/).
-You can use the [mdi-material-ui](https://github.com/TeamWertarbyte/mdi-material-ui) integration project between this raw list of icons and Material-UI.

 ### SVG Material icons

 It's interesting to have the building blocks needed to implement custom icons, but what about presets?